stivale/stivale/STIVALE.md

 non-null, an invalid return address of 0 is pushed to the stack before jumping to the kernel.

-`rdi` will contain the physical address of the stivale structure (described below).
+`rdi` will contain the address of the stivale structure (described below).

 All other general purpose registers are set to 0.